Trenton MFRC Virtual Programming & Support

 Special Needs & Inclusion Program

 The Special Needs Inclusion Program (SNIP) will continue to support military families with special needs during the COVID-19 pandemic.
 SNIP will continue to provide confidential support, information and referral to individuals with special needs as well as caregivers of children, youth, and adults with special needs through virtual platforms SNIP will provide: one-on-one support, assistance in applying for funding opportunities, Tips & Tricks -How-to- Social Stories, trouble shooting, visual aids (choice boards, visual routines, etc.), webinars and virtual Parent Support Group.
-For more information on our programs and services, or to register for an upcoming webinar, please contact our Program Intake Worker, Brittany Jones at email@example.com and for client support please contact our Special Needs Inclusion Coordinator, Bryanna Best at firstname.lastname@example.org.
+For more information on our programs and services, client support, or to register for an upcoming webinar, please contact our Special Needs Inclusion Coordinator, Bryanna Best at email@example.com.

 Our EarlyON Program is alive and well.
 We know children are missing playtime with their friends and parents and caregivers are missing their social time too!
 Our playgroups will continue online.
 Join us for “Coffee with Korena" Tuesday mornings for our English playgroup and Friday mornings for our Francophone group.
-For more information and to register please contact Korena at email@example.com.
+For more information and to register please email firstname.lastname@example.org.

 The Volunteer Program will be working to offer webinars supporting volunteers and sharing how important it is to volunteer.
 We will provide youth and adult based webinars to keep people interested in volunteering and providing them with tools and resources on how to volunteer when we are able too.
 As well, we will be engaged in weekly check in’s with volunteers with information on support services and virtual programming provided through the Trenton MFRC, resources like online workshops and tools to assist with personal development and community resources.
 For more information contact Kate at email@example.com.